galaxyproject/galaxy-charts/docs/content/xml-framework.md

 # Understanding the Galaxy Visualization Framework

-The following sections are not mandatory for developing Galaxy Charts visualizations, but they offer valuable insights into Galaxy's underlying visualization framework.
+The following sections are not mandatory for developing Galaxy Charts visualizations, but they offer valuable insights into the underlying details of the visualization framework.
 These details enhance understanding of the framework’s flexibility and the range of possibilities it offers.

 ## XML Parsing During Galaxy Startup